Be helpful, not hurtful

 Keeping the neighborhood safe is important to our members.
 You should always call 911 first to report a safety concern.

 Nextdoor takes a strong stand against racial profiling.
 We expressly prohibit posts that assume someone is suspicious because of their race or ethnicity.
 We also prohibit messages that give descriptions of individuals that are so vague as to cast suspicion over an entire race or ethnicity.
 Such messages are ineffective and harm rather than help communities.
+You can learn more about the root causes of racial profiling, what Nextdoor is doing to prevent it, and how you can help in our Preventing Racial Profiling Resource Center.

 When you see suspicious activity in your neighborhood, please do speak up.
 However, we require that you follow two very important rules when doing so: